 If you are an individual wanting to develop your own proficiency in the data science field, outside of a formal Ph.D. program, I recommend studying the following books:

 Additional book reviews are available on my page at Goodreads.

 I advise you to study Data Science, a broad field, not Machine Learning, a narrow one.
-The latter, as it is currently taught, covers only algorithmic work to reduce errors in future predictions.
+The latter, as it is currently taught, covers specifically algorithmic work to reduce errors in future predictions.
 You need to know about correctly running experiments, assessing business opportunities, developing an intuition for your problem, and determining importance and causality, which are the tasks that most businesses actually need done, not a mediocre implementation of image classification.